George Bernard Shaw once said, “We are made wise not by the recollection of our past, but by the responsibility for our future.”

 Hello, and welcome to the Canadian College of Performing Arts.

-I would like to acknowledge the Lekwungen people and the Esquimalt & Songhees First Nations, on whose traditional territories we learn, create and perform.
+I would like to acknowledge the Lekwungen speaking peoples (also known as the Esquimalt & Songhees First Nations), on whose traditional unceded territories we learn, create and perform.

-Through training at CCPA, my wish is for students to become expressive, articulate, constructively critical, curious and creative individuals – thinking practitioners capable of shifting habits and beliefs through exploring different perspectives, and developing confidence in themselves and their abilities as performers and active citizens.
+Through the rigorous training at CCPA, my wish is for students to become expressive, articulate, constructively critical, curious and creative individuals – thinking practitioners capable of shifting habits and beliefs through exploring different perspectives, and developing confidence in themselves and their abilities as performers and emerging creative leaders.

 Danielle Meunier